Overview: This article outlines how hormones impact how you feel, and identifies some key physical and mental symptoms that indicate an imbalance.

 While you may feel like you’re alone or “going crazy,” your feelings are more common than you realize!

-Right now, women all over the world are experiencing the same thoughts, feelings, and sensations that you are.
+Right now, women all over the world are experiencing the same thoughts, feelings, and sensations you are.
+You are not alone.